PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference

 \subsubsection{Acknowledgements}

 This work was a part of Finland's Ministry of Education and Culture’s Doctoral Education Pilot under Decision No. VN/3137/2024-OKM-6 (The Finnish Doctoral Program Network in Artificial Intelligence, AI-DOC).
 The project was also supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI).
-NL was funded by Business Finland (project 3576/31/2023) and LUMI AI Factory (EU Horizon Europe Joint Undertaking).
+NL was funded by Business Finland (project 3576/31/2023) and LUMI AI Factory (EU Horizon Europe Joint Undertaking and its members including top-up funding by Ministry of Education and Culture).
 LA was supported by Research Council of Finland grants 356498 and 358980.
 SR, MH, and AS acknowledge funding from the Research Council of Finland (grants 339730, 362408, 334600).
 The authors also acknowledge the research environment provided by ELLIS Institute Finland.

 We acknowledge CSC – IT Center for Science, Finland, for computational resources provided by the LUMI supercomputer, owned by the EuroHPC Joint Undertaking and hosted by CSC and the LUMI consortium (LUMI projects 462000864 and 462000873).
 Access was provided through the Finnish LUMI-OKM allocation.
 We acknowledge the computational resources provided by the Aalto Science-IT project.